Santa Sabina College: Debating

 The College debating activities include: The Archdale Competition for Years 7 to 12, against twenty similar type independent girls' schools; the AHIGS Festival of Speech; the Catholic Schools' Debating competition; Schools' Speaking competition; the Catholic Schools' Speaking competition; the Junior Legacy Speaking competition; Senior Plain English Speaking competition; and the Rostrum Voice of Youth Competition.

 Middle and Secondary School students participate in social debates with schools such as St Gregory's College, Campbelltown, Saint Ignatius' College, Riverview, and St Vincent's College, whilst the Primary and Middle School debate MLC School and PLC Sydney.

 Debating and Public Speaking is also offered through inter-house competitions.

 Arts

 Santa Sabina is seen as the sister school to St Patrick's College.
 As such the two schools combine drama classes to stage shows, and musicals.

 Sport

 The sporting program at Santa Sabina includes: School sporting clubs, Saturday and midweek competitions, gala days, and representative opportunities up to national level.
 Each year the College takes about 2500 sports registrations for approximately 85 sports competitions and activities across 22 sports.

+Controversies

+The school was the subject of international news coverage following the suicide of Charlotte O’Brien, a 12-year-old student enrolled at the school, following allegations of years of “relentless bullying” in September 2024.
+The school administration was accused of failing to respond to reports of the bullying, and public outcries mounted over the school’s alleged inaction in the aftermath.
+In the days following, some former and current parents and students of the school have come forward to question the school’s handling of the incident and whether enough was being done to tackle the issue of bullying.

+A former staff member at the school took their own life earlier in 2024 and had informed their family there was “a culture of bullying at the school”.